-While collectible Panteras can be quite affordable, sellers of exceptional models can be listed for large sums.
-For example, the 1974 De Tomaso Pantera GTS now on eBay Motors (and shown above) had a single owner until 2014.
-One day of bidding remains, with a Buy-It-Now price of $229,500.
+While collectible Panteras can be quite affordable, sellers of exceptional models often list for large sums.
+For example, the 1974 De Tomaso Pantera GTS shown above had a single owner until 2014.

 The Pantera sprung from the mind of Argentinean auto racer and would-be business magnate Alejandro de Tomaso, who married his way into a leadership role at Ghia and Vignale.
 He used that position as a springboard to further his own sports car ambitions.
 After testing the waters with the Mangusta, De Tomaso turned to designer Tom Tjaarda to conjure up the mid-engine Pantera’s wedge shape—and brokered a deal with Ford to provide technical expertise and parts.

-By 1970, the world had seen a prototype of the De Tomaso Pantera, and sales began the following year—although not exactly in earnest.
-Just over 6,000 coupes from the original Pantera run found buyers by the end of 1975, with the final block of cars sold as re-purposed leftover ‘74 models.
-After a split with Ford, De Tomaso would continue to build several different versions of the Pantera until well into the 1990s, always with engines sourced from the Blue Oval, and generally maintaining the same overall styling cues.
+By 1970, the world had seen a prototype of the De Tomaso Pantera.
+Sales began the following year—although not exactly in earnest.
+Just over 6,000 coupes from the original Pantera run found buyers by the end of 1975.
+The final block of cars sold as re-purposed leftover ‘74 models.
+After a split with Ford, De Tomaso would continue to build several different versions of the Pantera until well into the 1990s.
+Engines continued to be sourced from the Blue Oval.
+The cars generally maintained the same overall styling cues.

 Pristine Is a State Of Mind

-Unlike other exotics that are judged by their originality when determining how much to pay, the Pantera community has largely approached the coupe as a “work in progress,” which means almost every remaining example has been subject to a rolling suite of improvements and upgrades since the day it left the factory.
-Some of these originated from De Tomaso itself, which had to solve numerous engine cooling, cabin climate control, and braking issues during the first few years of production.
+Unlike other exotics judged by their originality when determining how much to pay, the Pantera community largely approached the coupe as a “work in progress.”
+Almost every remaining example benefits from a rolling suite of improvements and upgrades since the day it left the factory.
+Some of these originated from De Tomaso itself.
+The company had to solve numerous engine cooling, cabin climate control, and braking issues during the first few years of production.

-Do a little research into how much trouble DeTomaso and Ford had with the first few hundred Panteras and it might sound like early cars should be avoided at all costs.
+Do a little research into how much trouble DeTomaso and Ford had with the first few hundred Panteras.
+It might sound like early cars should be avoided at all costs.
 Unique among collector cars, however, is the fact that by now almost all examples of the coupe on the market have most likely had their issues sorted by the community that has dedicated itself to keeping Panteras on the road.

-In 1993, the car received new bumpers to jive with federal regulations, adding a rubber lip up front and a fairly heavy—and protruding—plastic-covered steel pipe at the back.
+In 1993, the car received new bumpers to jive with federal regulations.
+Designers added a rubber lip up front and a fairly heavy—and protruding—plastic-covered steel pipe at the back.
 Depending on local jurisdictions, these units may have been replaced or removed over time.
-For a brief period, it was also possible to purchase a “GTS” package for the car that included stickers and fender flares, and it’s not uncommon to see standard Panteras given a GTS makeover.
+For a brief period, it was also possible to purchase a “GTS” package for the car that included stickers and fender flares.
+It’s not uncommon to see standard Panteras given a GTS makeover.
 The ultimate in over-the-top looks, however, comes in the form of GT5 kits, which mimic the ultra-rare continuation racers built by De Tomaso into the 1980s after the partnership with Ford was dissolved.
-Most GT5 modifications were done outside the factory, and quality varies accordingly.
+Most GT5 modifications happened outside the factory, and quality varies accordingly.

 How Much To Pay?

 A well-maintained first-generation De Tomaso Pantera will set you back between $45,000 and $65,000, depending on how far into the high-performance territory its list of modifications goes.
 And of course, you’ll see Panteras advertised at $100,000 all day long.
-Given that the De Tomaso can be a bear to drive at speed, and that it lacks the provenance of a Lamborghini or a Ferrari, collectors have largely avoided standard editions of the coupe and instead focused on low-run original GT5s or rare, unmolested 1971 models.
-Their loss is your gain, as the standard Pantera remains a cheap-to-maintain entry point to the world of classic exotica.
+The De Tomaso can be a bear to drive at speed.
+Simply put, it lacks the provenance of a Lamborghini or a Ferrari.
+Consequently, collectors have largely avoided standard editions of the coupe.
+They focus instead on low-run original GT5s or rare, unmolested 1971 models.
+Their loss is your gain.
+The standard Pantera remains a cheap-to-maintain entry point to the world of classic exotica.